emuskardin/CatIO-MBD-Framework/README.md

 Framework for creating models for diagnosis, as well as testing their quality using co-simulation.
 Basic documentation with use examples is shown in this readme.

+## Instalation
+Ensurea that you have necessary libraries set up in the lib/ folder.
+Those are picomus, acts, and atms.

 # Interaction with FMIs
 FMI can either be standard test benches of form
 ```